abhinalla003/E-Ration/README.md

 - In an incremental model, the feedback of the client or the changes given by the client can be implemented in the next level.
 - Implementing the changes will not create problems in the incremental model.
 - The concept of E-Ration includes frequent changes in the inputs.
-- That�s why we had chosen the incremental model for the E-ration.
+- That's why we had chosen the incremental model for the E-ration.

 There are 3 users in the E-Ration: